Peter Walker (racing driver): Sports Car Ace

-He largely retired from racing after crashing a DB3S at Le Mans in 1956.
+Walker largely retired from racing after crashing a DB3S at Le Mans in 1956.
 He made a mistake in the 16th hour of the race, whilst running strongly.
 He suffered what would basically turn into a career-ending accident.
 The car skidded on the wet track near the Dunlop Bridge and hit the wall – ultimately sliding upside down on the track.

 Walker did test and race again in 1957.
 In the spring, he tested for Rob Walker Racing Team, in their Connaught Type B at Goodwood, and subsequently drove the car in a one-off race, the Gran Premio di Siracusa the following season.
 He was classified in eighth place despite spinning and stalling the car late on.

 Away from the track

 After he retired from the sport, Walker took up rabbit and chinchilla farming with Lady Ripley for a while, and even designed a type of cattle grid, but both ventures came to nothing.

 Walker died on 1 March 1984, after suffering from dementia and pneumonia.
 He is remembered today by his peers like Moss, who describes him as one of life's "great guys".